1966 is a collaboration among these people:

 Kelly Grey Carlisle’s memoir, We Are All Shipwrecks, is forthcoming from Sourcebooks.
 Her creative nonfiction appears in Ploughshares, Salon, The New England Review, The Sun, River Teeth, Subtropics, and The Rumpus.
 She is an Assistant Professor of English at Trinity University in San Antonio, Texas. www.kellygreycarlisle.com

 Julia Camp is a writer from Houston, Texas, who enjoys writing both fiction and nonfiction.
 In her free time, she works on her novel and engages on her greatest passion next to writing: soccer, which she has played competitively.
-Her favorite writers are Tim O’Brien, Ernest Hemingway, and F. Scott Fitzgerald.
+Her favorite writers are Tim O’Brien, Ernest Hemingway, F. Scott Fitzgerald, Richard Flanagan, and Louise Erdrich.

 Karina Duran is a writer from San Antonio, TX.
 She spent many childhood summers visiting her grandfather’s farm in rural Mexico, and captivated by a world so different from her own, she began to write stories about the lives of people within the village.
 Today, Karina enjoys walking and discovering new podcasts.
 She is especially interested in how literature can be used for opening and sustaining a dialogue between different cultures.
 Kevin Kling, Lyndsey Addario, and Ira Glass are a few writers who inspire her.